 Improving the health of their communities is at the heart of every hospital’s mission.

 Tax-exempt hospitals are required to publicly report on the ways in which they improve the health of the communities they serve yearly through the IRS Form 990 Schedule H, which is publicly available.
-In 2017, the most recent year for which this information is available, tax-exempt hospitals participating in the 340B drug savings program provided $64.3B in total benefits to their communities.
+In 2020, the most recent year for which this information is available, tax-exempt hospitals participating in the 340B drug savings program provided $84.4B in total benefits to their communities.
 Total community benefits for 340B hospitals increased from $67.9 billion in 2019 to $84.4 billion in 2020, an over $16 billion or 25% increase, even in the midst of an unprecedented pandemic.

 340B Drug Savings Program